-In this article, we’ll explore why Google reviews matter more than ever for conversions and local SEO rankings, what happens when you ignore negative reviews, how to generate reviews that build trust, and how to get those damaging negative reviews removed from your Google business profile.
+In this article, you will receive a step by step guide that explores why Google reviews matter more than ever for conversions and local SEO rankings, what happens when you ignore negative reviews, how to generate reviews that build trust, and will walk you through when you can remove a review, when you should report inappropriate reviews, and how to flood your business profile with legitimate reviews that reflect the real customer experience.
 Let’s dive in.

 Local SEO has changed drastically since Google’s early days.
 Today, Google’s local search algorithm is driven primarily by trust signals, and reviews are at the top of the list.
-Successful local SEO depends heavily on having an optimized Google Business listing with plenty of reviews.
+Successful local SEO depends heavily on having an optimized Google My Business profile with plenty of reviews.
 Google places a heavy emphasis on the quantity and recency of reviews when determining local rankings.
-And while a few bad reviews won’t necessarily tank your visibility, they can deter potential customers.
+And while a few negative reviews won’t necessarily tank your visibility, they can deter potential customers.

-Generating leads or customers from your Google Business listing requires two steps: First, you need to show up in the search results, and then you need people to click on your listing or call you directly.
-However, bad reviews and low star ratings can be a strong deterrent even when you rank at the top.
+Generating leads or customers from your business profile requires two steps: First, you need to show up in the local search results, and then you need people to click on your listing or call you directly.
+However, negative reviews and low star ratings can be a strong deterrent even when you rank at the top.

-Business profiles show up at the top of Google’s search results, which makes your Google listing even more important than your website.
-However, a lack of good reviews along with bad reviews can keep you buried.
+Business profiles show up at the top of Google’s local search results, which makes your Google listing even more important than your website.
+However, a lack of good reviews along with negative reviews can keep you buried.

 Truth be told, Google reviews can make or break local rankings and conversions.
-When someone searches for “plumber near me,” Google will show businesses with the highest ratings, plenty of recent reviews, and active Google Business profiles.
+When someone searches for “plumber near me,” Google will show businesses with the highest ratings, plenty of recent reviews, and active business profile activity.
 However, the algorithm is just one half of the equation.
 The other half is psychology.

 Customers trust social proof, including reviews, more than copy on a website.
 According to research data, 32% of people trust Google Business reviews and listings over the content published to a business’ website.
 At the end of the day, potential customers rely on reviews to assess trust and credibility.
 A business with 4.6 stars looks significantly more trustworthy than one with 3.1 stars.